arangodb/spring-data/README.md

 ### <a id="calc"></a>Examples of optimized inefficiencies related to JOINS (with simple sample calculations)
-Taking the example of a [single record](#single) & estimating that the size of single record is 3.69 times smaller (35/129 bytes), in each of the following also quite simple 2 examples the amount of data returned (transferred, processed, etc.) could be estimated to be 3.69x3=11 times smaller:
+Taking the example of a [single record](#single) & estimating that the size of single record is 3.69 times smaller (35/129 bytes), in each of the following also quite simple 2 examples (involving JOINS into 2 other COLLECTIONS) the amount of data returned (transferred, processed, etc.) could be estimated to be 3.69x3=11 times smaller:

 1. @Document
 class A {